mdlangeles/mdlangeles/README.md

 ### Hi there and welcome to my Git account. 👋🌻

-I am Maria de los Angeles and I am currently in my fifth semester of Data Engineering and Artificial Intelligence; and this is a very important space for me, because here I will be sharing many of the projects that I will be doing during my university journey.

-Throughout my university career, I have had the good fortune to participate in projects that have strengthened my analytical skills and problem-solving abilities.

-My analytical skills and my ability to solve problems.
-My dedication has allowed me to me to stand out as a committed student, achieving significant recognitions, such as graduating with academic excellence at my educational institution.
+I am a Data Engineering and Artificial Intelligence Engineer, with strong interest in data analytics, machine learning, data pipelines, and AI-driven solutions.
+I have completed all my university coursework and my graduation is scheduled for May 23.

+This GitHub repository serves as my technical portfolio, where I share projects developed throughout my academic, research, and applied experience, focused on transforming data into actionable insights and real-world solutions.

 My enthusiasm for research has led me to be part of research groups where I have had the opportunity to research seedlings, where I have had the opportunity to develop projects with social